Devanath2003/Devanath2003/README.md

-I’m **Devanath**, a Computer Science student passionate about Artificial Intelligence 🤖 and its real-world applications.<br><br>I love building and experimenting with AI systems, from fine-tuning models to developing generative and agentic AI prototypes.<br><br>Previously worked on projects like AI-powered chatbots and retrieval-augmented generation (RAG) systems.<br><br>I enjoy learning by doing, exploring new ideas 💡, and growing through hands-on projects and community involvement 🌱.
+I’m **Devanath**, a Computer Science student passionate about Artificial Intelligence 🤖 and its real-world applications.<br>I love building and experimenting with AI systems, from fine-tuning models to developing generative and agentic AI prototypes.<br>I enjoy learning by doing, exploring new ideas 💡, and growing through hands-on projects and community involvement 🌱.

 ## 🌐 Socials: